Retail media has exploded with a bang.

 Phillps explains the different types of data required for an advanced digital shopper marketer program includes advertising & sales performance, category & competitive insights, and market insights & predictive trends.
 “But this can be challenging for brands,” says Phillips.
 “How do we get the cross-channel insight that’s going to help us invest our next dollar into the proper channel?
 It can be overwhelming.
 There can be so much data in just your advertising performance that you don’t know where to start.”

-Blesener discusses that it’s the nascent state of access to today’s online retail data creates problems.
+Blesener discusses that the nascent state of access to today’s online retail data creates problems.
 “Brands look at this problem and it can be super intimidating.
 But the ‘good news’ is that no one’s doing this perfectly,” he says.
 “Some of this data can’t even be unlocked today.
 Getting access to this data isn’t available from every retailer, but we need this data to understand the impact of our advertising because it is inherent to our ability to better advertise.
 As this continues to change, as more data becomes more available, we’ll have to continue to restrategize because access to the data is constantly evolving.”

 Key Takeaway #5 – Navigating the Retail Media bang requires commerce intelligence

 Philips and Blesener agree that although data is the key to answering the hardest questions that marketers have about their ecommerce advertising campaigns, it’s not just having the data that is the final solution.

 Commerce connectivity that bridges the gaps between data, insights, and activation is required to avoid siloing at any stage and ensure the very best commerce intelligence to drive Retail Media programs.